 Adult largemouth bass were found in the reservoir in 1990, the result of an illegal introduction.
 Shoreline seining and electrofishing were conducted in August of 1993 to determine if bass had successfully reproduced.
 No YOY bass were found; however, numerous YOY white suckers and several adult suckers were captured.
 This is the first observation of suckers in the reservoir.
 Two gill nets set the following week captured 25 rainbow trout and 81 adult suckers.
 Similar gill net sets in 1987 produced 51 trout and no suckers.
 The suckers ranged in length from 10.6-13.3 inches.
 In 1994, the same net sets produced only eight rainbow trout, but 128 suckers.
 No fish from the 1994 fingerling plant were captured, which indicates a probable loss of the entire year-class.
-In 1995 only four trout were netted along with 169 suckers.
+In 1995, only four trout were netted along with 169 suckers.
+The trout catch increased in 1996, while the sucker catch declined sharply (Figure E).
+Both trout and sucker catches increased in 1997 and survival of fish plants improved.
+An Environmental Assessment was prepared for the introduction of smallmouth bass to the reservoir in an attempt to control recruitment of young suckers.
+A smallmouth bass introduction is scheduled for 1998.
 Though numerous, the presence of suckers appears to have had little affect on trout growth rates or condition to date.
-Overall condition of trout remains excellent, probably due to reduced intra specific competition.
-No clues to the recent high mortality of fish plants have been found.
+Overall condition of trout remains excellent, probably due to reduced intraspecific competition, which is related to several failed fish plants.
+No clues to the recent high mortality of fingerling trout plants have been found.